 - Point Reyes features a lighthouse with scenic views, walking tracks, rocky cliffs, and a beach.

 - Even though you might have already seen the Redwood trees up north, Muir Woods is another great place to stop and admire nature at its best.
 The Muir Woods National Monument is an area of forest with hiking trails that will have you swooning over its natural beauty.

 Los Angeles to San Diego

 Spend some time in LA if you can!
 Check out my Los Angeles city guide for some ideas on things to do in the city.
 There’s not a lot of places to stop between Los Angeles and San Diego as the drive is fairly short at around 2.5 hours, but you have a few options:

-- If you’re into theme parks then you have some decisions to make – take your pick between Disneyland or Knott’s Berry Farm in Anahiem, or Legoland in Carlsbad.
+- If you’re into theme parks – take your pick between Disneyland or Knott’s Berry Farm in Anaheim, or Universal Studios in Hollywood.
 Or do all three.
 Your choice.

-- Stop at Newport along the way (especially if you’re an OC fan like I used to be!).
-My friend Joella of Paper Crane Stories has some fabulous suggestions of fun things to do in Newport Beach.
+- Stop at Newport along the way (especially if you’re a fan of The OC like I used to be!).

 - My #1 mistake on this road trip was not anticipating the weather.
 We visited in March, which is the shoulder season for Big Sur.
 It’s usually a little rainy at this time of year, and unfortunately for us El Niño was causing it to be even wetter than usual.
 The drive might be busier during the peak season of April-October, but believe me, it will be worth putting up with additional traffic for nicer weather!